-Negroni is one of the most famous Italian cocktails.
+Negroni is one of the most famous Italian cocktails and one of the top drinks from Italy.
 The main ingredients are gin, Campari, vermouth, and a fresh orange peel.
 Negroni was named after Count Camillo Negroni who asked to put gin instead of soda water into his glass of Americano cocktail.

 A legend says the event took place in Caffe Casoni in Florence in 1919.
 Therefore, Florence in Tuscany is accredited as the birthplace of the Negroni cocktail.

 I am ending this list of food in Tuscany with one of the most world-renowned products from Italy – Tuscany’s olive oil.